-File Electronically: If a PTE has more than 50 payees who receive New Mexico net income, the PTE is required to electronically file Form RPD-41367 through the Department's web site.
-If the PTE has more than 50 New Mexico payees, and is unable to file electronically because a hardship exists and there is no reasonable access to the Internet in the taxpayer's community, the PTE may request Department approval to file by paper.
+File Electronically: If a PTE has 51 or more payees who receive New Mexico net income, the PTE is required to electronically file Form RPD-41367 through TAP or approved third party software.
+If the PTE has 51 or more New Mexico payees, and is unable to file electronically because a hardship exists, the PTE may request Department approval to file by paper.
 The PTE may request approval by filing Form RPD-41350, E-File Exception Request Form.
 The request must be received by the Department at least 30 days before the taxpayer's electronic report is due.